For Generated Text, Is NLI-Neutral Text the Best Text?: Introduction

-Perhaps it is this lack of ability to edit utterances post-hoc (as opposed to just predicting the next word) that makes language models susceptible to incoherence or redundancy. \citet{nye2021improving} use this insight to develop a system that combines LLM generation with a symbolic reasoning model, essentially using the LLM as a fast generation system and then using the symbolic reasoner to refine and rerank the output.
+A perfectly informative Gricean agent \citep[that is, one who strives to be maximally relevant to their interlocutor, as in][]{grice1975logic} would eschew utterances that are redundant or which contradict that which they have already said. \citet{merrill-etal-2022-entailment} give a theoretical argument that text generated by a perfectly informative agent allows for the learning of semantic entailment information.\footnote{Our code and results are available at \url{https://github.com/Michael-Mersinias/nli_text_generation}.} A prediction from this Gricean approach is that most of what speakers say is not entailed by what came before it (since that would not be very informative), nor would it be contradicted by what came before it.

+Our goal here is to explore this idea using LLMs, asking whether generated text classified as neutral on a Natural Language Inference \citep[NLI;][]{conneau-etal-2018-xnli,williams-etal-2018-broad,bowman-etal-2015-large} task is less likely to show various kinds of errors in text generation, using an LLM like GPT-3.
+We also ask whether an NLI task could then be used to improve generation.
+We do not aim for a performant state-of-the-art generation system: the quality of GPT-4 generations are likely higher and more efficient than those here (which involve multiple NLI judgment tasks).
+Rather, we seek to improve our basic theoretical understanding of the properties of text generated by LLMs, and how they relate to theoretical questions about the emergence of semantic information from text alone.

-While it is costly to build rich world-reasoning models, there has been an enormous amount of work on Natural Language Inference (NLI) tasks and models for solving them \citep[e.g.,][]{conneau-etal-2018-xnli,williams-etal-2018-broad,poliak-etal-2018-collecting,nie-etal-2020-adversarial,bowman-etal-2015-large}.
-The NLI task is traditionally framed takes a premise and a hypothesis and queries whether the hypothesis is entailed by the premise, contradicts the premise, or is neutral with respect to the premise \citep{nie-etal-2020-adversarial,bowman-etal-2015-large}.
+The NLI task takes a premise and a hypothesis and queries whether the hypothesis is entailed by the premise, contradicts the premise, or is neutral with respect to the premise \citep{nie-etal-2020-adversarial,bowman-etal-2015-large}.
 We propose that we can use these models, and the extensive body of work around them, in order to guide model generation---essentially using NLI ratings as a way of reranking \citep{shen-etal-2019-pragmatically,holtzman-etal-2018-learning} the ``fast'' output of an LLM, using a well-established logical inference task.